 Exploring money attitudes and needs and wants

-This lesson contains content from a lesson previously titled Money skills lesson one: Recognising your money personality.
+This lesson contains content from a lesson previously titled Money skills lesson one: Recognising your money personality, find out about the updates here.

 The Exploring money attitudes and needs and wants lesson focuses on identifying and discussing money habits with your students, allowing them to start thinking about their current attitudes towards money, why they are important and how they can be improved.
 Students can also use interactive tools to reflect on their money habits and differentiate between needs and wants.